 Do you need to stay indoors?
-Is the weather bad or are you not able to go out?
-Here you have a collection of easy meals to make when you are stuck at home.
+Is the weather bad, or are you not able to go out?
+Here you have a collection of 17 easy meals to make when you are stuck at home.

-Are you stuck at home?
-Do you need to put food on the table but your pantry is full of ingredients?
+Do you need to put food on the table, but your pantry is full of ingredients?
 This article is for you.

-Whatever the emergency event, we all need to organize the pantries and refrigerators so we can come up with meals that are easy to make and nutritious for the entire family.
+Whatever the emergency event, we all need to organize the pantries and refrigerators to come up with meals that are easy to make and nutritious for the entire family.

-These are recipes that I make on a regular base and they are part of my repertoire.
+These are recipes that I make regularly, and they are part of my repertoire.
 You will find very few recipes on this blog that are not part of my regular cooking routine.

 Instead of hoarding toilet paper, a better idea would be to shop for pantry items that would help you create good meals for everyone involved.
-We should all be prepared in case the pizza delivery doesn't come to us, or we cannot go to a restaurant.
+We should all be prepared if the pizza delivery doesn't come to us or we cannot go to a restaurant.

-Sometimes, emergencies, when we are stuck in the house teach us how to be self sufficient and careful with the resources.
+Sometimes, emergencies, when we are stuck in the house, teach us how to be self-sufficient and careful with our resources.

-While sometimes the impulse of buying everything in the store looks hilarious (after all, that sugar and flour will not last forever anyway), I think that a little bit of organization instead would help each one of us during times when we need to manage our own pantry in a better way.
+While sometimes the impulse to buy everything in the store looks hilarious (after all, that sugar and flour will not last forever anyway), I think that a little bit of organization instead would help each one of us during times when we need to manage our own pantry in a better way.

-What do you think about a 14-15 days meal plan, based on non perishable foods combined with few fresh foods that will stay fresh for only few days?
+What do you think about a 14-15 days meal plan based on non-perishable foods combined with a few fresh foods that will stay fresh for only a few days?

 The idea is that if you’re preparing to stay home more than usual, it’s important to have healthy foods on hand.

-Think about long lasting fruits and vegetables like apples, grapefruit, oranges and clementines.
-Lemons are also good in case you need to make a tea with honey and lemon or make a wonderful pie.
+Think about long-lasting fruits and vegetables like apples, grapefruit, oranges, and clementines.
+Lemons are also good if you need to make tea with honey and lemon or make wonderful lemon bars.

-I am going to share with you a few links that will take you to easy recipes from my blog, recipes that will keep you fed and satisfied.
+I will share with you a few links that will take you to easy recipes from my blog, recipes that will keep you fed and satisfied.

 Before that, though, I want to share with you some important tips, so you can stay better organized in case you are not able to go out for a while.

-- Make a list based on a week worth of groceries your family consumes.
+- Make a list based on a week's worth of groceries your family consumes.
 This will help you figure out a shopping list for the next 2-3 weeks.
 Go to the pantry and check what you have.
 Build a list from there.
 Here is my pantry list.
-Take the list to the grocery store and stick with it, otherwise you will end up buying random things that you don't need.
-Impulse shopping, thinking that you might need the items, is not a strategy, but just pure chaos.
+Take the list to the grocery store and stick with it; otherwise, you will buy random things you don't need.
+Impulse shopping, thinking that you might need the items, is not a strategy but just pure chaos.

-- Buy an extra can opener- That fresh food you bought from the store is not going to last forever, and an extra can opener is a good thing to have around anyway.
+- Buy an extra can opener- That fresh food you bought from the store will not last forever, and an extra can opener is a good thing to have around anyway.

-- Clean your condiment shelf of your fridge- I had to do this today, as my food order arrived and I did not have enough space in the fridge for everything.
-We all have these bottles of random condiments sitting almost empty, sometimes super old on that shelf.
+- Clean the condiment shelf of your fridge- I had to do this today, as my food order arrived, and I had no space in the fridge for everything.
+We all have these bottles of random condiments sitting almost empty, sometimes super old, on that shelf.
 Get rid of anything you don't like or it is too old.

-- Apply the FIFO rule, "first in, first out”, especially when it comes to foods that expire fast.
+- Apply the FIFO rule, "first in, first out," especially for foods that expire fast.
 The first item you put in the refrigerator should be consumed first.
-So, always grab items from the back of the refrigerator, not from the front, otherwise you will always have stuff on the back of the fridge that will eventually get tired of you, grow little legs and leave.
+So, always grab items from the back of the refrigerator, not from the front; otherwise, you will always have stuff on the back of the fridge that will eventually get tired of you, grow little legs, and leave.

-- Use the freezer- We all know that we can freeze vegetables, meat, bread, homemade soups, stews etc. If you plan on cooking in advance with the purpose of freezing so you can eat later, great.
+- Use the freezer- We all know that we can freeze vegetables, meat, bread, homemade soups, stews, etc. Suppose you plan on cooking in advance to freeze so you can eat later, great.
 Keep in mind that when you defrost food, it has to be done properly.
-Bread or any type of pastry can be put in the oven right away for reheating, as well roasted meats and other frozen vegetables.
+Bread or any pastry type can be put in the oven right away for reheating, as well as roasted meats and other frozen vegetables.

-- Cook- It is OK to buy frozen or canned already made meals, but these are not going to last forever.
-Also think that ordering take-out might not be easy.
-Trying to make few new recipes is always a good idea.
-Also, if you have children and plenty of time now, you might also want to involve them in your culinary creations in the kitchen.
-This way, you give them something to do and the opportunity to enjoy time with them is right there.
+- Cook- It is OK to buy frozen or canned already-made meals, but these will not last forever.
+Also, I think that ordering take-out might not be easy.
+Trying to make a few new recipes is always a good idea.
+If you have children and plenty of time now, you might also want to involve them in your culinary creations in the kitchen.
+This way, you give them something to do, and the opportunity to enjoy time with them is right there.

-- Make sure you have enough medicine supplies for the entire family.
+- Make sure you have enough medical supplies for the entire family.

 And now the recipes:

-Of course I could give you hundreds of recipes from the blog, but I think that if you go through this list and make at least one recipe every day, your life in at home is going to be more bearable.
+Of course, I could give you hundreds of recipes from the blog, but I think that if you go through this list and make at least one recipe every day, your life at home is going to be more bearable.